🪴Sprout 😁Strongly-Agree 🟢Conviction 📊Project 📓Journal 🥾SpiritualPractices-EmbodiedLiving

 - Psalms 15-24 (10 Psalms) Open and close with calls to covenant faithfulness

-- Psalm 15 Opening Psalm
+- Psalm 15 Psalm.
+Temple dwelling

 - Psalms 16-18 David as model of such faithfulness.